-Society is always on the go and using their mobile devices, whether it is to buy products they need urgently or to open important emails when they arrive.
-Your current and potential students and parents form part of this audience that is using their mobile devices for email, and as a school, you need to be prepared and ready to meet this expectation.
+Society is always on the go and using their mobile devices.
+Whether it is to buy products they need urgently or to open important emails when they arrive.
+Currently, potential students and parents form part of this audience using their mobile devices.
+As a school, be prepared and ready to meet this expectation to create mobile-friendly emails.

 Adopt Vertical Design